 Longhorn by BullPay

-Longhorn by BullPay API is used to add blockchain support to an application and delivers, among other things real-time and historical transactions, summaries, and auditing data features.
-It supports 5 blockchains namely , Bitcoin, Litecoin, Ethereum, Dash, and Dogecoin).
+Longhorn by BullPay API is used to add blockchain support to an application and delivers among other things, real-time and historical transactions, summaries, and auditing data-related features.
+It supports 5 blockchains namely: Bitcoin, Litecoin, Ethereum, Dash, and Dogecoin).
 It also supports Litecoin TestNET.

 Nexchange crypto exchange API

-Nexchange API offers the easiest and fastest ways of exchanging crypto and other blockchain assets, whether is is individuals or corporations doing the exchanging.
+Nexchange API offers the easiest and fastest ways of exchanging crypto and other blockchain assets, whether it is individuals or corporations doing the exchanging.
 The exchange offers a significant amount of data.

-The API also offers wallet integration but it serves the little purpose apart from allowing the exchange services to access funds.
+The API also offers wallet integration but this arguably doesn't serve much of a purpose apart from allowing the exchange services to access funds.

 Nomics is a Bitcoin and crypto data API that archives, aggregates and analyzes complete crypto asset data.
 It is a great resource for traders, quants, and hedge fund managers who need raw trade data but it can be quite expensive for small teams and independent developers searching for an affordable data provider.

 The API also allows users to do automated re-balancing and strategy execution.
-It allows developers to build applications that integrate with different exchanges including Binance API, CoinbasePro API, Bittrex API, Kraken API, Gemini API, Poloniex API, Huobi API, KuCoin API, Bibox API, BitMart API, and HitBTC API.
-In other words, developers can use the tool to avoiding having to keep working hard to managing all connections to every exchange and they can instead, concentrate on actual product development.
+In addition to this, it lets developers to build applications that integrate with different exchanges including Binance API, CoinbasePro API, Bittrex API, Kraken API, Gemini API, Poloniex API, Huobi API, KuCoin API, Bibox API, BitMart API, and HitBTC API.
+In other words, developers can use the tool to avoiding having to keep working hard to manage all connections to every exchange and they can instead, concentrate on actual product development.

-For instance, using the API means saving them the hassle of having to deal with more than 200 separate API integrations with exchanges, which cost a lot more money, coding labor and even requires more time and prone to errors and more service down time.
-Dealing with all of these many exchanges means developers will have to contend with a lot of data and after collecting that data, they will need to take care of many terabytes of data which may span thousands to hundreds of thousands of dollars in additional servers costs.
+For instance, using the API means saving them the hassle of having to deal with more than 200 separate API integrations with exchanges, which cost a lot more money, coding labor and even requires more time and prone to errors and more service downtime.
+Dealing with all of these exchanges means developers will have to contend with a lot of data and after collecting that data, they will need to take care of many terabytes of it, which may span thousands to hundreds of thousands of dollars in additional server costs.

 The Universal Exchange API was built as a cloud-based solution to address several crypto developer roadblocks such as Exchange Trading Product scalability and User Management.